Balban: Reign as Sultan

-Since Sultan Nasiruddin did not have a male heir, so after his death, Balban declared himself the Sultan of Delhi.
-Balban ascended the throne in 1266 at the age of sixty with the title of Sultan Ghiyas-ud-din-Balban.
+Since Sultan Nasiruddin did not have a male heir, after his death, Balban declared himself the Sultan of Delhi.
+Balban ascended the throne in 1266 at the age of fifty with the title of Sultan Ghiyas-ud-din-Balban.

 During his reign, Balban ruled with an iron fist.
 He broke up the 'Chahalgani', a group of the forty most important nobles in the court.
 Balban wanted to make sure everyone was loyal to the crown by establishing an efficient espionage system, in the style of the Umayyad Barid.
 Sultan Balban had a strong and well-organized intelligence system.
 Balban employed spies, barids, to inform on his officials.
 He placed secret reporters and news-writers in every department.
 The spies were independent authority who were only answerable to Sultan.

 Furthermore, Balban had his nobles punished most harshly for any mishap, including severe treatment of their own slaves.
 One of his nobles, Malik Baqbaq, the governor of Budaun, was punished for ordering one of his slaves to be beaten to death, apparently when being drunk.
 Another governor, Haibat Khan, was handed over to the slave's widow for punishment.
 About his justice Dr. Ishwari Prasad remarked "So great was the dread of Sultan's inexorable justice that no one dared to ill-treat his servant and slaves."